Interactive Museum Installations: ROI, Costs & Real Examples (2026)

 How to measure

-• Stop rate
+• Stop rate (% of passersby who engage)

-• Dwell time distribution (median + tails)
+• Dwell time distribution (median + tails—look for long-tail engagers)

 • Completion + replay rates